rocky/NJPLS-2025/draft.md

 2. Please raise if you have taught a compiler course or were an assistant for a compiler course?

-3. Please raise your hand if the compiler course you took mentioned debuggers. decompilers?
+3. Please raise your hand if the compiler course you took described debuggers, not more detail than a passing remark.

 4. Or what it takes to support run-time debugging